OPT STEM Extension

 - You will need to complete the OPT STEM I-20 Request via iStart and upload the I-983 Training Plan in order to request the form I-20 for the OPT STEM Extension application.
 Please remember, this can take approximately 2 weeks to process your new I-20, so plan accordingly.
 You may submit the “OPT STEM Extension I-20 Request” and Form I-983 (pages 1-4) via iStart as early as 90 days prior to your OPT end date.
 Please review the Instructions to Complete the I-983 Training Plan (PDF) for assistance.

 - Once your new I-20 for the STEM recommendation is ready, ISS will notify you via email and you may pay for e-shipping for the mailing of your new I-20.
-You will receive 2 copies of your I-20 and the STEM Extension Resource Guide (PDF).
+You will receive 2 copies of your I-20.
 Please make sure to sign both of these I-20s.
 You will keep one for your records and one you will mail with your application.

 - Prepare all documents to be mailed to USCIS: